CarlosG0401/functiongraph-huaweicloud/README.md

-In this prject is a CRUD application simple building with Django and adapted to be a serverless aplication with an interface of API's building a complete API REST (GET, PUT, POST, DELETE).
+In this project is a CRUD application simple building with Django and adapted to be a serverless aplication with an interface of API's building a complete API REST (GET, PUT, POST, DELETE).

 This project could be adapt to any of hyperscalers that have a service function-based and interface of API REST that can redirect any user request based on their behaviour.
 In this case, I choose to use Huawei Cloud services: